Blog Post

 How it works

 The first iteration of the implementation does not support virtual network traffic.
-If your app is integrated with a virtual network and you have application traffic routing, aka "Route All" enabled, you will not be able to resolve or reach the IPv6 endpoint.
+If your app is integrated with a virtual network and you have application traffic routing, aka "Route All" enabled, you will not be able to resolve or reach IPv6 endpoints.
 If you are using virtual network integration and disable application traffic routing, you can resolve and reach public IPv6 endpoints directly.
-Be cautious with changing the routing though as all your public traffic will not be routed through the virtual network at that point.
+Be cautious when changing the routing though as all your public traffic will not be routed through the virtual network at that point.

 Testing

 To test IPv6 connectivity, you can use the console.
 You'll also need an IPv6 capable endpoint.
-In this case, I took advantage of the public preview availability of inbound IPv6 on App Service and created a web app (named `ipv6`) with inbound IP mode set to "IPv6" and then called these commands ("-6" is optional, but can be used if the endpoint supports both IPv4 and IPv6):
+In this case, I took advantage of the general availability of inbound IPv6 on App Service and created a web app (named `ipv6`) with inbound IP mode set to "IPv6" and then called these commands ("-6" is optional, but can be used if the endpoint supports both IPv4 and IPv6):

 nslookup ipv6.azurewebsites.net